Ned Garver: 1948

 Garver attended spring training with the Browns in 1948. "[He] likes to pitch and know how to pitch," manager Zack Taylor said, though he was not certain what role he would use Garver in.
 Garver was afraid he would be sent back to the minor leagues.
 However, late in spring training, Taylor became impatient waiting for pitcher Cliff Fannin to begin warming up for a start against the Cleveland Indians and chose to start Garver instead.
 Garver allowed one hit against a lineup composed mostly of major league regulars and was named to St. Louis's roster to begin the season.

-His MLB debut was not as a pitcher, but as a pinch runner, on April 28 in a 9–4 loss to the Detroit Tigers.
+Garver's MLB debut was not as a pitcher, but as a pinch runner, on April 28 in a 9–4 loss to the Detroit Tigers.
 His pitching debut came at Griffith Stadium when he started against the Senators on May 9.
-He recalled Taylor having Sam Zoldak warm up as well before the game.
+Garver recalled Taylor having Sam Zoldak warm up as well before the game.
 "I guess he didn’t think I’d make it," Garver said.
 The pitcher felt nervous and allowed three runs in the first inning.
 He followed the first inning with five scoreless innings but still earned the loss in a 3–1 defeat.
 After losing his second start to the Tigers on May 15, Garver won his first game in his third start, allowing just two unearned runs on May 22 in a 4–2 win over Washington.

 Used mainly as a starting pitcher through the end of June, Garver then made a number of relief appearances in the second half of the season, although he still started several games.
 On September 4, he pitched 10 innings, driving in the winning run with a walk-off RBI single against Ed Klieman in a 2–1 victory over the Cleveland Indians.
 The Sporting News called him one of the "cagiest young pitchers in the circuit" in its September 15 issue.
 In 38 games (24 starts), Garver had a 7–11 record, a 3.41 ERA, 75 strikeouts, 95 walks, and 200 hits allowed in 198 innings.